-Accurate, Understandable Information: You have the right to receive accurate, easily understandable information, including information about the utilization review process and its requirements and our nurse coaching program.
+Accurate, Understandable Information: You have the right to receive correct information in a form you can understand.
+This includes information about the utilization review process, its rules, and our nurse coaching program.

-Confidentiality of Health Information: You have the right to communicate with CareCentrix team members in confidence, and to have your individually identifiable health information remain confidential and protected.
+Confidentiality of Health Information: You have the right to speak with CareCentrix team members and feel safe that your health information will remain private as required by law.

 Clinical Rationale for Denials, Peer-to-Peer Conversations, and Appeals: You have the right to a fair and efficient utilization review process.
 You may request a copy of the clinical rationale used in reaching a denial decision.
-You, or your treating physician, may request a peer-to-peer conversation to discuss the clinical details of a case before a decision is made, or after a denial decision is made.
-You may request an appeal when a denial decision is made in accordance with the appeal process specified in your health plan evidence of coverage and denial letter.
+You or your doctor may request a peer-to-peer review to discuss the clinical details of a case before or after a decision is made.
+You may appeal a denial decision.
+The appeal process is set out in your health plan evidence of coverage and denial letter.

-Complaints: You have the right to report complaints and expect a response.
-Complaints can be registered with any CareCentrix team member and will be handled according to the CareCentrix complaint process, which is available upon request.
+Complaints: You have the right to make a complaint and get a response.
+Complaints can be filed with any CareCentrix team member.
+Your complaint will be handled according to the CareCentrix complaint process.
+The complaint process is available to you upon request.

-You have a responsibility to participate in the utilization management process and, as applicable, our nurse coaching program, including:
+You have a responsibility to take part in the utilization management process and, as applicable, our nurse coaching program.
+This includes:

-Disclosing relevant information and clearly communicating your wants and needs
+- Telling us important information and clearly sharing your wants and needs.

-Abiding by the administrative procedures of your health plan.
+- Following the procedures of your health plan.

-Using complaint and appeal processes to address concerns you may have.
+- Using the complaint or appeal processes to address your concerns.

-Reporting wrongdoing and fraud to the appropriate party.
+- Reporting wrongdoing and fraud to the correct party.